Nomi-CEu/Nomi-CEu/CONTRIBUTING.md

 When building a cutting edge build, the changelog title will not contain the default `<release-type> <tag>`, but will contain `Cutting Edge Build <time-date>`.

-**The Cutting Edge Build Release Type is only available for this workflow, and for the [create changelog workflow](#62-create-changelog)!
+**The Cutting Edge Build Release Type is only available for this workflow!
 It is not available for any other deploy or release related workflow!**

 [//]: # (TEMPLATE)
 <tr>